claudielarouche/portfolio-test/_projects/project-one.md

 title: My Project Number 1
 ---

 This is project 1.
-If you want to see examples of components, head over to [Project 2](https://claudielarouche.github.io/portfolio-test/projects/project-two.html)!
+If you want to see a slightly different project, head over to [Project 2](https://claudielarouche.github.io/portfolio-test/projects/project-two.html)!

 Text within a project page can be formatted using the **Markdown Language**.